 The father, filled with joy, picked her up and gently placed her in his arms.
 Carrying her home, he repeated, “My daughter, you have come home.
 All these years I have waited, hoping and praying for your return.”

 She slowly began to look up into her father’s face.
 The only things she saw were love and relief.
 The daughter wept.

 As they came close to the house, the father continued to hold his daughter tightly, not wanting to let her go.
 He yelled to the first servant in sight.

 “Bring out the most beautiful and softest robe we have.
 Put it on my daughter.
 Place her mother’s ring on her finger.
 Her feet are bare and bleeding.
 Tend to them and give her shoes to wear.
 Today, we shall feast and celebrate.
 My daughter was dead, but she is alive again.
 She was lost but is now found.”

 There was a celebration that day like none other.
 The years of worry, concern, and fear were over for the father.
 His daughter had returned.
 It was time to look toward the future and not to the past.

-Looking for a way to spread the Good News of Easter?
+Looking for a way to spread the Good News?
 Download the card below.